 February 10, 1938: Judy made her first appearance on a New York stage, the Loew’s State, as part of her personal appearance tour supporting her recent film Everybody Sing.
-Accompanying Judy on this tour were her musical mentor, Roger Edens (seen at the piano in the photo), and her mother, Ethel.
+Accompanying Judy on this tour were her musical mentor, Roger Edens, and her mother, Ethel.

 “Variety” raved about Judy’s appearance:

 Youngster is a resounding wallop in her first vaudeville appearance.
 Comes to the house with a rep in films and after a single date on the “Chase and Sanborn” radio show.
 Apparent from outset that girl is no mere flash, but has both the personality and the skill to develop into a box-office wow in any line of show business.
 Applause was solid, and she encored twice, finally begging off with an ingratiating and shrewd thank-you speech.”

 Judy’s appearance at the State grossed $10k more for the theater than their average weekly gross at the time.